 See the challenge with the question about how much it costs to hire a marketing agency?
 Pricing is all over the place, and for good reason.

-So, why does pricing vary so much and why can’t we establish an industry norm for pricing so that those looking to hire know what to expect and those looking to provide their services know what to charge?
+So, why does pricing vary so much and why can’t we establish an industry norm for pricing?
+One that achieves market equilibrium between those doing the hiring and those offering their services sure would be nice.

-Well, there are quite a few reasons why pricing varies so wildly:
+Here are a few reasons why pricing varies so wildly:

 - Firm/consultant experience;